 The news is delivered quickly and unemotionally.
 The poker-faced executives provide him with details about his benefits and severance package, inform him that his pass card and phone will be disabled immediately after the meeting, and have security escort him to his desk and then out of the building.
 He’s shocked, surprised, angry, and confused.

-As someone who’s had to fire people, I know that it’s one of the hardest, most emotional, and most stressful responsibilities leaders and small business owners can have.
+As someone who’s had to fire employees myself, I know that it’s one of the hardest, most emotional, and most stressful responsibilities leaders and small business owners can have.

 Most people’s livelihoods depend on their jobs.
-When we terminate someone’s employment, we need to remember the massive impact it can have on them, their families, and the team members they leave behind.
+When we end someone’s employment, we need to remember the massive impact it can have on them, their families, and the team members they leave behind.

-The goal of this article is to demystify the employee termination process and minimize stress and trauma for everyone.
+My goal here is to demystify the employee termination process and minimize stress and trauma for everyone involved.

 Must-Do #1: Avoid using the word “fired”